 This classically trained musician and esteemed scholar moonlights with his wandering folk songs on the mbira and slit drum.

 Harpist Ruth Acuff weaves intricate stories with delicate strings accompanied by her loved ones on bass, glockenspiel and vocals.
+This year she will toting her full-sized concert harp.

 These talented guitar players channel folk duos of generations past with catchy songs, close harmonies and driving rhythms played on nylon strings.